nialov/fractopo-help/README.rst

       ETRS-TM35FIN coordinate system values between 0.01 and 0.001 are
       usually fine.
 You may/should experiment if your data differs in source and coordinate system.
-   -  ``--allow-fix`` Allows automatic fixing of e.g. multi-geometry collection transformation to single geometries when the collection only actually consists of the single geometry.
-Highly recommended but will slightly alter the geometry data that is passed.
-   -  ``--summary`` will post a small summary of validation results in the terminal after finishing.

 4. To summarize, paste the following code to the terminal and replace ``TRACE_FILE`` and ``AREA_FILE`` with paths to your data files, e.g.:

    .. code:: bash

-      fractopo tracevalidate traces.gpkg target_area.gpkg --snap-threshold 0.001 --allow-fix --summary
+      fractopo tracevalidate traces.gpkg target_area.gpkg --snap-threshold 0.001

    -  If your files are in a folder, prefix the path with the folder name e.g.:

    .. code:: bash

-      fractopo tracevalidate MYFOLDER/traces.gpkg MYFOLDER/target_area.gpkg --snap-threshold 0.001 --allow-fix --summary
+      fractopo tracevalidate MYFOLDER/traces.gpkg MYFOLDER/target_area.gpkg --snap-threshold 0.001

-   -  You can *tab-complete* file paths on the terminal window by pressing **Tab** with a partial or empty filename.
-E.g. if your traces are in a file named *traces.gpkg* you can type *tr* and press tab to autocomplete the filename.
+   -  You can *tab-complete* file paths on the terminal window by pressing ``<Tab>`` with a partial or empty filename.
+E.g. if your traces are in a file named *traces.gpkg* you can type *tr* and press ``<Tab>`` to autocomplete the filename.
 If there are colliding filenames e.g., *traces_2.gpkg* in the same directory the completion will only occur until the common path between the files.